Breastmilk Collection and Storage

-- Pump 3 times during an 8 hour work shift, or every 3 hours you are away from your baby.
-Ten minutes of pumping during breaks and 15 minutes of pumping during lunch with a good pump will help protect your milk supply.
-If you can't pump 3 times, pump as much as you can during each day.
+- Pump 3x during an 8 hour work shift, or every 3 hours you are away from your baby.
+10 minutes of pumping during breaks and 15 minutes of pumping during lunch with a good pump will help protect your milk supply.
+If you can't pump 3x, pump as much as you can during each day.
 Breastfeeding in the evening and over the weekend helps your milk supply and protects your special bond with your baby.

 - It is normal for pumped milk to vary in color, consistency and scent depending on your diet.
 Stored milk separates into layers.
 Cream will rise to the top.
 Gently swirl the warmed bottle to mix the milk layers.

 - You can continue to add small amounts of cooled breastmilk to the same refrigerated container throughout the day.
 Avoid adding warm milk to already cooled milk.

 - Store your milk in glass or hard plastic containers, or in milk storage bags made especially for breast milk.
 The Medela Collection-Storage-Freezer (CSF) Bag is designed with two-layer construction to protect your stored milk.
 The bags come with twist ties for easy sealing.
 Place smaller bags inside a larger food storage bag to prevent accidental punctures.

 - Freeze milk in 2 to 5 oz portions.
 Small amounts will thaw more quickly.
 You will waste less milk this way and will avoid over-feeding.
 Liquids expand when frozen.
 Be sure to leave some extra room at the top of the container so the bottle or bag won't burst.